-- Currently lower natural gas prices uncertain natural gas prices in the future - Reduction of carbon emissions - Swinging large coal unit loads down to low loads at night to accommodate alternative generation and the declining industrial sector load (traditionally base load demand) - Public & government pressure to fire more renewable fuels - Keeping America strong with reliable, reasonable cost electricity generated from fuels sourced from within our borders hese challenges force plants to utilize renewable fuels such as biomass, here are ee suggestions to make the best of what we have in installed capacity with ever ore difficult regulations:
+- Currently lower natural gas prices uncertain natural gas prices in the future - Reduction of carbon emissions - Swinging large coal unit loads down to low loads at night to accommodate alternative generation and the declining industrial sector load (traditionally base load demand) - Public & government pressure to fire more renewable fuels - Keeping America strong with reliable, reasonable cost electricity generated from fuels sourced from within our borders

+If these challenges force plants to utilize renewable fuels such as biomass, here are three suggestions to make the best of what we have in installed capacity ever with more difficult regulations:

-- 1. Add high turn-down burners that use wood waste or other renewable fuels for low load operation at night.
-This is an idea that can be implemented at a reasonable cost and can help meet the requirements to fire alternative fuels, including biomass. - 2.
-Improve heat rates by reducing air in-leakage and improving air pre-heater performance. - 3.
-Establish a performance preservation program to work toward performance driven maintenance.
+Add high turndown burners that use wood waste or other renewable fuels for low load operation at night.
+This is an idea that can be implemented at a reasonable cost and can help meet the requirements to fire alternative fuels, including biomass.